sosy-lab/java-smt/README.md

 several solver libraries also work on Ubuntu 18.04, or comparable Linux distributions).
 Windows 10/11 and MacOS are supported for several SMT solvers.
 Our main development architecture is x64 (x86-64).
-We also provide some solvers for ARM64 (AArch64 for ARMv8-A), e.g., Java-based SMT solvers and Z3.
+We also provide some solvers for ARM64 (AArch64 for ARMv8-A), e.g., Java-based SMT solvers, Z3, and MathSAT.
 If a specific operating system or architecture is missing and required, please do not hesitate and open an issue!